-(Note) The total figures for year 2004 onward include the number of newly received personal status cases, ordinary litigation cases, domestic relations appeal cases, civil appeal cases to the second instance, civil retrial ases, and temporary restraining order cases.
+(Note) The total figures for year 2013 onward include the number of newly received personal status cases, ordinary litigation cases, domestic relations appeal cases, cases seeking the return of the child, civil appeal cases to the second instance, cases of petition for acceptance of direct appeal to the Supreme Court, cases of filing of direct appeal to the Supreme Court, civil retrial cases, and temporary restraining order cases.

-Graph 1 Change of the Numbers of Newly Received Domestic Relations Cases and Personal Status Cases
+Graph 1 Change of the Numbers of Filed Domestic Relations Cases and Personal Status Cases a.
+Domestic relations adjudication cases

-Among Appended Table 1 cases (Ko-type adjudication cases in the Domestic Relations Trial Act), which account for about 97% of all domestic relations adjudication cases, the number of cases of commencement of guardianship and others has increased notably, growing by about 2.1 times over the past ten years.
+Among Appended Table 1 cases, which account for about 97.8% of all domestic relations adjudication cases, the number of cases has been on an upward trend, increasing about 1.3-fold over the past ten years.